Northern Ireland motorists asked to take extra care on the roads this morning

-Northern Ireland motorists asked to take extra care on the roads this morning especially on those which may not have been gritted
+Northern Ireland traffic: Motorists asked to take extra care on the roads this morning especially on those which may not have been gritted

 Watch more of our videos on ShotsTV.comVisit Shots! now